Semrush Review — All the Pros and Cons

 Using Semrush on a smartphone requires a lot of pinching and zooming.

 On the plus side, there is a mobile app available from Semrush that lets you access your position tracking data on mobile devices.
-It would be better however if it gave you access to some of the other key Semrush features too.
+It would be better however if it wasn’t restricted to iOS users only, and gave you access to some of the other key Semrush features too.

 Semrush's mobile app for rank tracking.

-Semrush’s position tracking tool is available as a mobile app, but it would be good to be able to access more Semrush functionality on a smartphone.
+Semrush’s position tracking tool is available as an iOS app, but it would be good to be able to access more Semrush functionality on a smartphone.

 Overall, Semrush’s interface is laid out in an intuitive fashion and is straightforward to use — but you will need to be using a desktop computer rather than a mobile device to get the most out of it.